 In externally funded research projects, the research data is owned by Aalto University.
 Research data is one of the results of the project and ownership to results is transferred to Aalto University with Annex 1 of the work agreement.
 Funding agencies, such as Academy of Finland, require a data management plan with questions about the ownership of research data.
+In addition, the sui generis database right is always created to the employer of the researcher.

 It is possible to ensure commercial licensing by double licensing.
 This means